Evaluation Basics

 Evals can occur at different levels of granularity of the evaluation hierarchy.

-You can choose how often to measure performance based on cost, time, and importance.
+You can choose how often to measure performance based on cost, time, and importance of your evaluation.
 We have three methods available in Arize.

-Offline evals: run an evaluation of your application against your golden dataset, prior to releasing to production.
+Offline evals: Test against your golden dataset before releasing to production.
 Commonly used with CI/CD pipelines.

-Online evals: evaluate traces in production and track performance in real-time.
+Online evals: Evaluate traces in real-time in production.

-Guardrails: Run real-time checks to block or flag bad outputs in production.
+Guardrails: Flag or block bad outputs during a user query in production.

 Dive deeper into Agent Evaluation and using AI to build evals.